Ediacaran

-The Ediacaran (/ˌiːdiˈækərən, ˌɛdi-/ EE-dee-AK-ər-ən-,_-ED-ee--) is a geological period of the Neoproterozoic Era that spans 96 million years from the end of the Cryogenian Period at 635 Mya to the beginning of the Cambrian Period at 538.8 Mya.
+The Ediacaran (/ˌiːdiˈækərən, ˌɛdi-/ EE-dee-AK-ər-ən-,_-ED-ee--) is a geological period of the Neoproterozoic Era that spans 96 million years from the end of the Cryogenian Period 635 million years ago to the beginning of the Cambrian Period 538.8 million years ago.
 It is the last period of the Proterozoic Eon as well as the last of the so-called "Precambrian supereon", before the beginning of the subsequent Cambrian Period marks the start of the Phanerozoic Eon, where recognizable fossil evidence of life becomes common.